Skip to Main Content

 Professional Standards

-Professional Standards Committee members sit on hearing panels for cases involving Code of Ethics complaints, arbitration requests, and SentriLock violations.
+Professional Standards Committee members sit on hearing panels for cases involving Code of Ethics complaints, arbitration requests and SentriLock violations.

 Membership

 Members must attend quarterly training meetings focusing on case studies and exercises from the NAR Code of Ethics and Arbitration Manual and serve on hearing panels, as necessary (up to three hearings per month).
-In order to serve on the Professional Standards Committee, a member must have served on the Grievance Committee for three (3) years.
-"Homework" for this committee includes analyzing assigned case files prior to each hearing as well as drafting hearing panel decisions.
+In order to serve on the Professional Standards Committee, a member must have served on the Grievance Committee for at least three (3) years.
+“Homework” for this committee includes analyzing assigned case files prior to each hearing as well as drafting hearing panel decisions.

-2023 focus
+2025 focus

 • Grow the number of trained chairpersons for ethics and arbitration hearings.